 Overfilling Blocks Your Vents

 An excessive amount of food in your compartments and freezer blocks the vents, which affects the airflow within the unit and increases its temperature.
 This causes the motor to work harder than usual, which can affect your energy consumption and overall refrigerator efficiency.
-Air blockage can also cause some damage to your fridge.
+Air blockages can also cause some damage to your fridge.
 The best option is to properly fill your refrigerator without disrupting the air circulation.

-An overpacked refrigerator and a freezer can lead to the deterioration of your food items.
-If your fridge is overfilled with items with different expiration dates, chances are you won’t be able to access those that require immediate consumption, which catalyses the build up of mould, bacteria, and other elements that affect the quality of all the items stored inside your fridge, especially the fresh ones.
+An overpacked refrigerator and freezer can lead to the deterioration of your food items.
+If your fridge is overfilled with items with different expiration dates, chances are you won’t be able to access those that require immediate consumption, which catalyses the buildup of mould, bacteria, and other elements that affect the quality of all the items stored inside your fridge, especially the fresh ones.
 To prevent contamination, make sure to store your food items properly within clean and secured containers, regularly purge expired items, and consume your food at the right time.

 Higher Electricity Bills

-As we mentioned earlier, blockage of air vents forces the refrigerator to work harder.
+As we mentioned earlier, blockage of the air vents forces the refrigerator to work harder.
 This generally causes higher electricity consumption.
 Considering that your fridge works 24/7, an increase in your electricity consumption can cause your bills to skyrocket.